logo ce-autoloader

 Documentation

-The on attribute defines the strategy for when a component is activated.
+The loading attribute defines the strategy for when a component is loaded.
 By default, components use the visible strategy to maximize initial performance.

-Lazy-loading via Intersection Observer.
-Components are downloaded and defined only when they enter the viewport.
+visible (Default) Intersection Observer Components are downloaded and defined only when they enter the viewport.
 Perfect for content "below the fold" to keep initial page weight low.

-Immediate activation.
-Downloads the module as soon as the loader discovery starts.
+eager Immediate activation Downloads the module as soon as it's found in the DOM.
 Use this for critical "above the fold" components like navigation headers or hero sections.

-Manual/Programmatic mode.
-You can specify any custom string (e.g., on="lazy-load") and trigger it manually via registry.upgrade('lazy-load').
+*custom* Manual/Programmatic mode You can specify any custom string (e.g., loading="lazy-load") and trigger it manually via registry.upgrade('lazy-load').

-Don't want to register 50 components one by one?
-Pode crer, we got you.
-Dynamic Resolvers (or Wildcard Loaders) allow you to register a function that "resolves" any tag matching a specific pattern.
+Don't want to register 250 components one by one? we got you.
+Wildcard Loaders allow you to customize the loader to fit your needs.

-In this example, we registered a resolver for nord-*.
-The browser sees <nord-qrcode>, and our resolver instantly fetches the Correct module from the CDN.
+In this example, we registered a loader for nord-*.
+The browser sees <nord-qrcode>, and our loader is called.
+It fetches the Correct module from the esm CDN.

 /**